Computes the theoretical quantile ratio index (QRI) for measuring inequality for a given parametric distribution.

 Value

 A numeric value representing the theoretical QRI for the specified parametric distribution.
-Values range from 0 (perfect equality) to 1 (maximum inequality).#'
+Values range from 0 (perfect equality) to 1 (maximum inequality).

 Details

-The QRI was proposed by (Prendergast and Staudte 2018) fot the economic inequality measurement.
-It is calculated as: $$QRI = 1 - \int_0^1 R(p) dp$$ where \(R(p) = Q(p/2) / Q(1 - p/2)\) is the ratio between symmetric quantiles function.
+The QRI was proposed by (Prendergast and Staudte 2018) for measuring economic inequality.
+Consider a random variable \(Y\) with positive support, which admits a continuous CDF \(F\) and quantile function \(Q(p) = F^{-1}(p)\), for any \(p \in (0, 1)\).
+It is calculated as: $$QRI = 1 - \int_0^1 R(p) dp$$ where \(R(p) = Q(p/2) / Q(1 - p/2)\) is the ratio of symmetric quantiles, with \(R(0) = 0\) and \(R(1) = 1\).

 This function computes the (superpopulation) QRI for